16 Interactive Toys for Nonverbal Kids

 A fun game that helps with coordination and encourages play between at least two people.

-A lot of learning and play happens with mirrors.
-From personal exploration, making faces to singing and dancing.
+A lot of learning and play happens with mirrors, from personal exploration and making faces to singing and dancing.
 Mirrors are also great for practicing feeding skills and some oral motor development.

 9. My Moods My Choice Flipbook